 However, other governmental entities will not have access to the record.
 When you seal your record, certain government agencies will be allowed to access your criminal record, but the general public will not be able to see you have a criminal record.

 If you have been charged with a misdemeanor in Leon County, Tallahassee, contact the attorneys at the Pumphrey Law to discuss the particular facts of your case and your possible defenses.
-There may be options to mitigate your charges, or have them dismissed altogether.
+An attorney can help you understand the most effective ways to present mitigation or have the criminal charges dismissed entirely.

 Hiring an aggressive attorney is your best option to avoid harsh penalties.
 Contact us at (850) 681-7777 for a consultation about your alleged misdemeanor charges.